Concepts in Motion: Temporal Concept Bottleneck Model for Interpretable Video Classification: MoTIF

-\textbf{Video and concept embeddings.} We employ an image–text aligned backbone \citep{clip} to map frames into a shared embedding space.
-Window embeddings are obtained by a random frame in the window or via a video-adapted CLIP variant (see Appendix \ref{back:integration}), and concept activations are computed as cosine similarities to a defined concept bank, producing $\{X^{(n)}\}_{n=1}^N$ with $X^{(n)} \in \mathbb{R}^{T_n \times C}$.
-The concept bank $C$ is constructed from natural language descriptions of human-interpretable actions and objects.
-To generate a diverse and semantically rich vocabulary, we use a large language model (LLM) \citep{openai2024gpt4technicalreport} (GPT-5) to propose candidate concepts, following \citet{labo} who leverage LLMs for automated concept set generation.
-Since concept generation is not the main focus of this work, we adopt this approach without further refinement.

-\subsubsection{Per-Channel Temporal Self-Attention}
+\subsubsection{Per-channel temporal self-attention}

 In standard transformers, query–key–value (QKV) projections are implemented as full linear layers ($W_Q \in \mathbb{R}^{C \times C}$), which mix channels and would obscure concept attribution.
-In MoTIF, we avoid mixing: each concept $c$ receives its own QKV projections via depthwise $1{\times}1$ convolutions,
+In MoTIF, we avoid mixing: before applying diagonal temporal attention, we add a fixed sinusoidal positional encoding to the concept activation sequence to encode temporal order.
+Each concept $c$ then receives its own QKV projections via depthwise $1{\times}1$ convolutions,